thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 2015 was also the year I decided to focus on advising organisations in the adoption of Continuous Delivery.
 Later, I extended this to Continuous Integration.
 It seems there is still plenty of work to do in that area.
-That meant I definitely had to attend the next PIPELINE Conference.
+That meant I certainly had to attend the next PIPELINE Conference.

-I also wanted to submit to PIPELINE Conference.
+And also I had to submit something to PIPELINE Conference.
 But I could not submit *Facts and Fallacies of Continuous Delivery*.
 Too long.
 Too much linked with failure.
 But it had interesting content.

-From that I distilled [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %}).
+From that, I distilled [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %}).

 ---